 To request prayer for yourself or to sponsor someone else, or to become an intercessor on the Prayer Circle, please contact:

 Chris Polhill, Prayer Circle Co-ordinator,

 21 Carlton Place, Glasgow G5 9JP,

 e-mail: [email protected]

-If you have an urgent request for prayer, you can also send it to Rosemary and she will ask the Sacristan to include it in the next Tuesday night Prayers for Healing in the Abbey.
+If you have an urgent request for prayer, you can also send it to Chris and she will ask the Sacristan to include it in the next Tuesday night Prayers for Healing in the Abbey.